Hamadryad: List of Hamadryads

+The second-to-third-century AD writer Athenaeus, citing Pherenicus, writes that Oxylus and Hamadryas were the parents of the hamadryads Karya, Balanos, Kraneia, Morea, Aigeiros, Ptelea, Ampelos, and Syke/Sykea.
+Figures described as hamadryads in other sources include Atlanteia, Chrysopeleia, Phoebe, Byblis, and Dryope.

 Scientific names

 The mother, Hamadryas, is immortalized in three scientific names, two of which are still valid: the generic name of the cracker butterfly, the specific name of the northernmost monkey in Asia Minor, the hamadryas baboon, and the original (but no longer valid) genus name of the king cobra (originally Hamadryas hannah, now Ophiophagus hannah).
 The cracker butterfly is more arboreal than most butterflies, as it commonly camouflages itself on trees.
 It feeds on sap, rotting fruit and dung.
 The hamadryas baboon is one of the least arboreal monkeys, but was the most common monkey in Hellenic lands.
 The king cobra is sometimes considered arboreal or semi-arboreal, and is also referred to by the common name "hamadryad", especially in older literature.